I love make-up!

 I finally found what I was looking for.
 I use a local line of products which contain food-grade organic ingredients for soap, lip balm, and toothpaste.
 I purchase Primal Pit Paste for deodorant.
 Even after searching and searching I couldn’t find make-up products which suited my new requirements.
 Why not make my own?

-The thought of making my own make-up sounded intimidating, but after reading DIY Organic Beauty Recipes, I couldn’t wait to get started.
+The thought of making my own homemade make-up sounded intimidating, but after reading DIY Organic Beauty Recipes, I couldn’t wait to get started.

 Want more good news?
 This make-up is super inexpensive to make.